 Possibly.
 Extensions require a reassessment; some providers charge an admin fee if a full video consult is not needed.

-What if I need a Medical Certificate to cover a the days before my consult?
+What if I need a Medical Certificate to cover days before my consult?

 Discuss alternatives with your employer.
 Some companies accept a self-declaration or annual leave for the earlier absence.